microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/docs/v1.0-beta/Update-MgPrivilegedRoleAssignmentRoleInfoSetting.md

 # Update-MgPrivilegedRoleAssignmentRoleInfoSetting

 ## SYNOPSIS
-Update the role settings for the given role setting.
+Update the navigation property settings in privilegedRoleAssignments
-A privilegedRoleSettings object will be returned.

 ## SYNTAX